bkesterbyld/maroon-potato/src/pages/usecases.md

           transformation as needed, without coding.

-          Once in Above's environment, data sets can be "reused" by colleagues and partners through either direct access, or by giving them a synced copy.
+          Once in Above's environment, data sets can be by colleagues and partners through either direct access, or by giving them a synced copy.
 Data owners set the logic and rules for how data gets updated and synced, all without coding.
-Businesspeople can login to view data in a read-only mode—speedping up requirements lock and the project timeline.
-And since the data is in a single, flexible environment it can power multiple future applications and create a true data-driven operation.
+Businesspeople can login to view data in a read-only mode—speedping up requirements lock and project timelines.
+And since the data is in a single, flexible environment it can power multiple future applications and enable data-driven operations
         video_embed_html: ''
         media_position: left
         media_width: sixty